dannytsang/homeassistant-config/README.md

 Third party WLED to Zigbee controller.
 * RGB CCT 1D

-### GlowMarkt
-The [Display and CAD](https://shop.glowmarkt.com/products/display-and-cad-combined-for-smart-meter-customers) replaced the in home display provided by my energy provider and has the added benefit of direct smart meter "real time" data via API and MQTT.
-It is more accurate than the [CurrentCost](#currentcost) because it reads directly from the meter.
-Also it should have gas usage but I am unable to get this to work at the moment.

 ### Google
 Really like the casting feature to share content however found it was relatiely unstable and would loose connectivity or stop playing.
 * [Chromecast](https://store.google.com/gb/product/chromecast?hl=en-GB)